1tablespoonlight soy sauceor substitute dark soy sauce

 Lightly grease a large mixing bowl for rising the dough.

 Place the sugar and warm water in a small bowl and mix until the sugar has dissolved.
 Sprinkle the yeast on top and leave it for 10 to 15 minutes until it becomes all frothy.

 Sift the flour into a large bowl.
 Add the yeast mixture, egg, oil, and salt and stir.
 Bring the flour mixture together with your hands.
-Place the dough on a lightly floured surface and knead for approximately 10 minutes.
+Place the dough ball on a lightly floured surface and knead the dough for approximately 10 minutes.
 The dough should be smooth and slightly elastic.

 Place the dough in a lightly oiled bowl and cover with a damp cloth.
 Leave to rise until it is double in size.
 This will take 1 to 2 hours, depending on weather conditions.

 Once the dough ball has doubled in size, knock it back with your fist and divide into 12 equal pieces.
 Shape them into round balls.
 Use a rolling pin to roll the balls flat, about 2 inches in diameter.
 Then pick each piece of dough up and gently pull the edges to enlarge to about 3 inches in diameter.
 This keeps the dough slightly thicker in the center, which prevents them from splitting on top as they cook.

 Place a heaping tablespoon of filling in the center of each dough circle.
 Then gather the edges and seal your bun closed on top.
 Place the bun seal side down on a parchment paper lined baking tray.

 Continue with the remaining dough.
 Once all buns are complete, brush them with egg wash.